attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_ruby/README.md

 This project consists of the following parts:

  - A Ruby wrapper for AT&T's HTML5 APIs (in server/ruby/lib)
- - A set of endpoints that an HTML5 client can use to proxy calls through to the back-end AT&T APIs.
+ - A set of endpoints that an HTML5 client can use to proxy calls through to the back-end AT&T APIs ([Ruby Server Endpoint Documentation](server/ruby/index.html)).
  - Hosting for the HTML5 SDK sample applications (in the 'webcontent' directory)

 Prerequisites
 ----